Zeroeh/udp-mitm/README.md

 # udp-mitm
-Using NAT to MITM specific UDP traffic for traffic shaping purposes.
+Use NAT to MITM specific UDP traffic for traffic shaping purposes.
 The primary purpose of this project is to capture UDP traffic from games and process/edit them before they reach their destination.
 Since UDP is connectionless, unlike TCP which can be rerouted via hosts file, it needs special handling such as a specific NAT reroute or an application with a pcap hook to capture and edit the packets en route.

 # Features
 - Stealth.
 Be able to hide from any anticheat that would otherwise be looking for pcap hooks, firewall rules, and DNS reroutes (hosts file).